FAQ – Florida Volleyball Individual Skills and Positional Camps

 - Will campers be able to purchase Florida Volleyball Camp attire?

 Merchandise will be available for purchase ONLY at registration and check-out.
 At registration the camp store will be at a designated location at Gate 1 of the O’Connell Center.

 - Is transportation from local airports available?

 If you need transportation to and from local airports, reservations must be made by July 1, 2015.
-Roundtrip cost per camper or team (attending team camp):
+Roundtrip cost per camper:

 - Gainesville Airport (GNV) – $40.00